wulalago/LearningNote/README.md

 > A record of my course for deep learning

 ## 1. Programming Framework
-> Contents of the programming framework for machine learning and medical image computing.
+> Contents of the programming framework for machine learning and medical image computing

 ### [PyTorch](https://pytorch.org/)
- An open source machine learning framework that accelerates the path from research prototyping to production deployment.
+ An open source machine learning framework that accelerates the path from research prototyping to production deployment

 ### PyTorch Extension Library
 - [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric)